JsonlangJs/jsonlang/packages/core/README.md

 </br>

 * Adding more math, logic, object, array, date, and casting methods.
-* Allow importing packages to extend JsonLang easily.
 * Provide plugins to wrap well-known packages like MathJs, Jsonata, Axios, Lodash, MomentJs, ...etc.
-* Make a UI Editor generate the JSON of JsonLang.
-* Allow Writing Rules as expression. i.e. `And(true, Or(1, Get('var1.var2', 0)))`.
+* Adding Jsonschema validation for rules inputs
+* Allow saving, loading, calling other block of rules.
+* Allow logging with different level for rules while execution.
+* Make a UI diagram react npm package to generate, show, build, run and show instances logs.
-* Public website has good documentation, for example, playground to try JsonLang, use-cases session has many ideas for using JsonLang.
+* Add more use-cases for many ideas for using JsonLang.
 </br></br></br>

 ## 📜 **License**